Shashikant-15/PhoneBook-Assignment-Using-OptionalClass/README.md

 # PhoneBook-Assignment-Using-OptionalClass

-In this assignment we use Optional class
-Create a Phone Book Class and initialize a map in the PhoneBook class with Name and Phone Numbers.
-Create a PhoneBookCrawler class that uses the PhoneBook
+# README
 ### Clone The Repo :
 ```
 https://github.com/Shashikant-15/PhoneBook-Assignment-Using-OptionalClass.git
 ```
+In this assignment we use Optional class
+Create a Phone Book Class and initialize a map in the PhoneBook class with Name and Phone Numbers.
+Create a PhoneBookCrawler class that uses the PhoneBook
 ## Exercise 1:
 Implement findPhoneByName in PhoneBook class that returns an optional.
 (No streams)